Comparing Rewards Credit Card Offers

 Like several other credit cards with no annual fee, the Cash Wise gets you 1.5% cash back on all purchases.
 However, it also has the unique rewards feature of 1.8% cash back on qualified mobile wallet purchases for your first 12 months.
 It's also worth noting that the cash back sign-up bonus is richer: $200 after you spend $1,000 within the first 3 months.

 Cash redemption is limited to increments of $25 online or by phone and $20 at ATMs.

 Pros and cons of rewards credit cards

-If you want to build credit, earn points or enjoy the convenience of carrying a card, then rewards credit cards are a good option.
-If you have trouble meeting your budget, or you tend to overspend, then they may not be so great for you.
+Rewards cards can deliver great benefits, waived fees, and of course, points, miles or cash back.
+However, if you have trouble meeting your budget, or you tend to overspend, then they may not be so great for you.

 Some disadvantages may actually be a blessing in disguise, such as annual fees, because they can be indicative of a card that offers superior rewards.
 But that's not always true.
 That's why you should thoroughly research your choices before applying.

 Here, we look at the pros and cons of rewards credit cards to help you decide if they are right for you.

 Accrue points, miles or cash – Earn hundreds of dollars a year in points, miles or cash back.
 It doesn't get better than this.